Thursday, September 25, 2025

 You must say “No.” Society stands or falls on how women choose to relate to men.
 Dr. J.D.
 Unwin wrote, “The sexual behavior of women before marriage is the decisive factor in cultural success.
 Men are mainly motivated by sex.
 If they can get it without marriage, they contribute less to society.”[2]

 A man in love protects your honor and your purity.
 A man in lust tries to bypass both.
-You must know the strength of a man’s sexual desires, know how desire can cloud your judgment, and how to tell whether his interest in you is love or lust.
+You must know the strength of a man’s sexual desires, know how your desire can cloud your judgment, and how to tell whether his interest in you is love or lust.

 The Biological Reality